 - A reasonable person would consider the harassment intimidating, antagonistic, and unwelcome

 No one has to live with being harassed at work.
-If the harassment caused you to file a lawsuit or you were retaliated against for filing a harassment complaint, a lawyer may be able to help you fight against your harasser on your behalf.
+However, if the harassment caused you to file a lawsuit, or you got retaliated against for filing a harassment complaint, a lawyer may be able to help you fight against your harasser on your behalf.
 You can review the situation at your job with a lawyer near you today.